We are committed to understanding and managing our impact on the environment.

 • Fairtrade

-Wrexham Glyndŵr University was officially awarded Fairtrade University Status on Monday 29th January 2018.
+Wrexham University was officially awarded Fairtrade University Status on Monday 29th January 2018.
 The Fairtrade Foundation commented on our application:

 “Well done, you have provided us with an incredibly detailed set of policies that extensively illustrate your commitment to Fairtrade and the steps put in place to ensure that a high standard of ethical practice is maintained.
 We are impressed by your motivation and it is great to see the possible collaboration with Wrexham’s Fairtrade group”.

-WGU continues to strive to become a more sustainable, Fairtrade University.
+The University continues to strive to become a more sustainable, Fairtrade University.
 We aim to promote Fairtrade at every opportunity and follow the principals of the Fairtrade Foundation.
 We plan to run a range of events and activities with Fairtrade being the main focus for Fairtrade Fortnight.

 For previous Fairtrade events, we have taken the opportunity to promote Fairtrade at our open days by including a delicious Fairtrade flapjack along with a leaflet explaining what Fairtrade is, why it is important and how everyone can make a difference.
-We regularly have prize draws to win a Fairtrade hamper entered by purchasing a Fairtrade product, and will continue to raise awarness for Fairtrade with events throughout the year.
+We regularly have prize draws to win a Fairtrade hamper entered by purchasing a Fairtrade product, and will continue to raise awareness for Fairtrade with events throughout the year.

 Fairtrade Steering Group

 The Fairtrade Steering Group, which was first formed in 2017, is represented by staff, students and our catering company Aramark.
 The steering group’s semi-annual meetings are to discuss and stimulate action for Fairtrade across the University.
-The group are responsible for the activities related to Fairtrade and promoting WGU’s support for Fairtrade and the Fairtrade policy.
-WGU Fairtrade Steering Group also attend the Fairtrade Wales University's meetings to discuss ideas for Fairtrade events and campaigns.
+The group are responsible for the activities related to Fairtrade and promoting Wrexham University’s support for Fairtrade and the Fairtrade policy.
+Fairtrade Steering Group also attend the Fairtrade Wales University's meetings to discuss ideas for Fairtrade events and campaigns.

-To get involved, email the chair of the Fairtrade steering group – d.powell@glyndwr.ac.uk.
+To get involved, email sustainability@wrexham.ac.uk

-Fairtrade Certified Products at WGU
+Fairtrade Certified Products at WU

 • IT Services

-Sustainability is high on the agenda for IT Services at Wrexham Glyndŵr University, and has become embedded into our decisions on how we procure products and services and in the management and operation of those services.
+Sustainability is high on the agenda for IT Services at Wrexham University, and has become embedded into our decisions on how we procure products and services and in the management and operation of those services.

 Many changes have already taken place, and we have plans to continually improve.